02brite/BigWigs-FarmersMarket/README.md

 ## Contributing
 If you would like to contribute, just open a pull request.
+I have no formal training, feel free to help me out with advice!<br>

 ## Language support
 Currently, only english clients are supported.
 In general, the Addon can work with other languages, but this support is only provided on a best-effort basis.
 It is much effort to support those languages.
 Feel free to contribute if you would like to have support for other languages.